OpenSourceEconomics/econ-project-templates/src/waf.rst

 Distributing the dependencies by step of the analysis
 -----------------------------------------------------

 Waf makes it easy to proceed in a step-wise manner by letting the user distribute *wscript* files across a directory hierarchy.
-This is an exerpt from the ``build`` function in the main *wscript* file:
+This is an excerpt from the ``build`` function in the main *wscript* file:

 .. code::